mailsac/mailsac-integration-test-java/README.md

     }
     ```

-5. In the directory `mailsac-integration-test-java`, run this command which deletes the folder `target` \(if it does not already exist\) and packages the project into a new `target` folder.
-It also runs a test:
+6. In the directory `mailsac-integration-test-java`, run `mvn clean package`.
+This command deletes the folder `target`

-    `mvn clean package`.
+   , packages the project into a new `target` folder, and runs a unit test.

-6. You can do a quick test in the directory `mailsac-integration-test-java` again by running: `mvn test`.
+7. Tests can be manually run using the command `mvn test` in the `mailsac-integration-test-java` directory.

-    The output should appear somewhat like this:
+    The output should appear similar to:

     ```zsh
     [INFO] -------------------------------------------------------